-Second, when leasing from a related party, the proposed regulations prohibit a QOF or qualified opportunity zone business from making prepayments to the lessor or a person related to the lessor that exceeds 12 months.
+Second, when leasing from a related party, the regulations prohibit a QOF or qualified opportunity zone business from making prepayments to the lessor or a person related to the lessor that exceeds 12 months.

 Third, when leasing from a related party, the proposed regulations do NOT permit leased tangible PERSONAL property to be treated as qualified opportunity zone business property unless the lessee becomes the owner of tangible property that is qualified opportunity zone business property and that has value not less than the value of the leased personal property.

-Finally, the proposed regulations contain anti-abuse rules to prevent the use of leases to circumvent the substantial improvement requirement for the purchase of real property (other than land).
+Finally, the regulations contain anti-abuse rules to prevent the use of leases to circumvent the substantial improvement requirement for the purchase of real property (other than land).
 Leased real property can be also be excluded as a qualifying investment if there was a plan, intention or expectation for the real property to be purchased by the QOF for an amount other than fair market value.

 How is vacant property treated?
+What is vacant property?

 In general, existing property is considered an eligible investment only if it is, within 30 months of acquisition, substantially improved.
 A substantial improvement requires additional investments into the property so as to double the basis of its initial acquisition cost (excluding the value of the land).